PENIS CURVATURE KNOWN AS CHORDEE REPAIR

 Penile curvature can cause discomfort during intercourse - for the patient, for the partner, or both - depending on the degree and the direction of the bend.
 Penile birth defects like curvature and foreskin abnormalities may also be a source of locker-room embarrassment.
 Repair for boys and men with less than 30 degrees of curvature is nearly always successful in a single surgery.
 Sometimes hypospadias - an abnormal position of the urinary channel - is discovered at surgery, and can be repaired at the same time.
 The goals of repair are to restore normal function and cosmesis.

-Examples of chordee without hypospadias (A,B) and lateral penile curvature (C,D).
-Dorsal (backwards) curvature is seen before (E) and after (F) correction with a phalloplasty in a post-pubertal patient.
+Below is an example of dorsal (backwards) curvature before surgery (on the left) and after (on the right) surgical correction with a phalloplasty in a post-pubertal patient.